moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 of these items.

-Lastly, this year was the first year of an international exchange with mechanical design students at Meijo University in Nagoya, Japan.
+Lastly, this year was the first year of an international exchange with mechanical design students at Meijo University in Nagoya, Japan [that you coordinated, rigth???].
 Ten students and two professors visited UCD and participated in our design reviews, gave presentations on their design projects, led an interactive cultural exchange with our students, participated in Engineering Week activities, and enjoyed